 There are no specific requirements to become a security officer/guard.

 However, you need a Certificate of Approval issued by the Ministry of Justice to work.

 - pass a police background check and a public notification which lets members of the public make comments

 For many roles, it can be helpful to gain the New Zealand Certificate in Security (Level 3 or 4).

 - New Zealand Security Association website – information about security qualifications and training providers

 A first aid certificate may also be useful.

-There are no specific secondary education requirements for security officers/guards, but three years of secondary education is recommended.
+A minimum of three years of secondary education is recommended.
 Useful subjects include physical education and digital technologies.

 Additional requirements for specialist roles:

 To become a loss prevention officer it is useful to gain a New Zealand Certificate in Security (Level 3 or 4).